chenguo/franca-js/docs/query-write.md

 ## Remove

-The remove operation will delete rows from a data resource.
+The remove operation will delete rows from a data source.

 Proposed format: